 2.____________________ (Name of public officer or employee and title or position, if known)

 The Attorney General and district attorneys must act within seven days.
 If they do not grant the petition or rule on costs within seven days, the requester may file a lawsuit in circuit court.
 The seven-day deadline applies even when a district attorney refuses to act because the DA thinks public body never actually denied the request.

 What if the Attorney General or district attorney rules against the public body?
-The public body may appeal by filing a lawsuit against the requester, an option which has caused consternation when it results in a public body suing, for example, a mom seeking records from a school.
-(Perhaps this is an area for law reform: allow a public body to appeal to court without suing a citizen-requester but permitting the requester to defend if he or she wants to.)
+The public body may appeal by filing a lawsuit against the requester, an option which caused consternation when it results in a public body suing, for example, a mom seeking records from a school.
+I defended the mom, and the school board had to pay her / my attorney fees when we won.

 Appeal to Circuit Court

 Public Records Law cases are a priority in the circuit court.
 They take precedence on the docket over most other matters, according to ORS 192.431(2).
 The judge takes a fresh look at the arguments and may review records privately to decide if they should be disclosed publicly.
 The “burden of proof” is on the public body to convince the judge it was right.
 If the requester wins, the court “shall” award the requester attorney fees and costs.
 Either party may appeal the trial court’s decision to the Court of Appeals.